build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 Alternately, you can build a DNS Allow-List model where you implement a default deny to all domains except for the ones that you explicitly trust.

-## How DNS Firewall works with AWS Network Firewall
+## How DNS Firewall Works With AWS Network Firewall

 DNS Firewall and AWS Network Firewall both offer domain name filtering, but for different types of traffic.
 With DNS Firewall and AWS Network Firewall together, you can configure domain-based filtering for traffic over two different network egress paths.